Yash-978/resume_app_daily_task/README.md

 # 2. What is Map ?

 *  In Flutter and Dart, a map is a collection of data in key-value pairs.

+`Generics`:

+Generics in Dart provide a way to write reusable code that can work with different types.
+They allow you to define classes, functions, and interfaces that can operate on a variety of data types without sacrificing type safety.
+Generics are denoted by using angle brackets < > and a type parameter.

 ```bash
 void main() {
   // Creating a Map